-The financial statements of the Group have been prepared in accordance with the provisions of Section 255A of, and Schedule 9A to, the Companies Act 1985 and with the Statement of Recommended Practice on accounting for insurance business issued by the Association of British Insurers dated December 2005.
+The financial statements of the Group have been prepared in accordance with the provisions of Section 255A of, and Schedule 9A to, the Companies Act 1985 and with the Statement of Recommended Practice on accounting for insurance business issued by the Association of British Insurers dated December 2005 as amended in December 2006.
 The balance sheet of the Parent Company has been prepared in accordance with Section 226 of, and Schedule 4 to, the Companies Act 1985.